Dr. Elizabeth Pierce

 Exposure & Response Prevention (ERP)

 This is a technique used commonly for the treatment of OCD and other anxiety problems.
 The client is exposed to a feared thought or situation and asked to refrain from avoidance or a compulsive behavior or ritual, with the goal of reducing associated anxiety.
-We also build a toolbox for coping with anxiety and challenging situations.
+We also build a cognitive and behavioral toolbox for coping with anxiety and challenging situations.

 Acceptance and Commitment Therapy (ACT)